Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 What kinds of baseball coaching jobs are most common in Los Angeles?

 Assistant and sub-varsity roles are common, along with youth and travel ball coaching.
-Pitching and hitting instruction roles are also frequently available in LA.
+Pitching and hitting specialist roles also show up—especially in clubs and private facilities.

 Do I need to have played baseball to coach?

-No. Playing experience can help, but programs care most about teaching ability, preparation, and athlete safety.
-Certifications and clear fundamentals go a long way.
+No. Playing experience can help, but programs care most about teaching ability, preparation, communication, and athlete safety.
+Certifications and fundamentals go a long way.

 What certifications do baseball coaches usually need?